 I was introduced to Gyro by a good friend, Garry Davies, and have enjoyed being a member, attending as many functions as possible.
 I have served the Gyro Club of Calgary as a Director, Treasurer, Vice-President and finally President for the 2016/2017 year.

 I look forward to being Secretary/Treasurer for this year.

-Hi, I’m Peter Carter and I am delighted to be the Governor, for the 2017/18 Gyro year.
+Hi, I’m Peter Carter and I am delighted to be serving as the Immediate Past Governor, for the 2018/19 Gyro year.

 By way of background, I was an Ottawa boy, until a work transfer, in 1975, brought me to Edmonton as the Controller, Western Canada, for North American Van Lines, responsible for the company owned operations in Edmonton, Calgary, Cold Lake, Vancouver and Winnipeg.
 In 1980, I left North American Van Lines to become the Administrative Director for the Edmonton Art Gallery.
 Then, after 10 years, with the Edmonton Art Gallery, I decided to start my own business and opened Carter’s Travel & Cruises.
 In 2006, I merged with Vision 2000 Travel, in Calgary.
 Then, in 2013, I decided to retire; after working 45 years!

 I meet my wife, Eileen, in 2000 and I am pleased to say she is very supportive of my Lt.
 Governor role.
 Eileen is, by the way, a Gyrette.

 I have been with the Gyro Club of Edmonton for a total of 18 years, having served as the 1st Vice President for the 2015/16 year; and then Club President for the 2016/17 year.